Almondbury Community School bullying incident: Legal action against Tommy Robinson

 The Syrian refugee family's lawyers, Farooq Bajwa & Co, issued a letter to Robinson stating "We wish to place you on notice that our client intends to pursue legal action against you in respect of these contents of these publications and you will shortly be receiving formal pre-action correspondence in this respect".
 CNN International reported Robinson had deleted the videos and admitted to posting a fake photograph falsely purporting to show violence by a Muslim gang.

 Robinson's supporters said that the letter warning about legal action "blocked" free speech.
 The lawyer responded by stating that Robinson "is being held to account for lying about a child" and "thinks it is a good idea to defame this 15-year-old boy and accuse him of being the author of his own bullying.
 It is actually sickening."

 Legal action against Facebook

-Tasnime Akunjee of Farooq Bajwa and Co Solicitors, said: "It looks like Facebook has given him [Tommy Robinson] a special status.
-He was treated differently than the normal Facebook user.
-They have made editorial decisions about his posts and therefore became responsible and are in partnership with him".

 Facebook protects prominent figures such as Robinson from normal rules of moderation that would usually see a page removed after posting content that violates its rules.
 Solicitors have suggested that Facebook was therefore responsible for Robinson's posts and had given him "special treatment [that] seems to be financially driven."